 After The Night Watch, we’ll quietly explore more iconic works by Rembrandt and other Dutch masters.
 Another gem of the Rijksmuseum collection are several works by Vermeer, including The Milkmaid.

-We’ll also take a look at lesser-known genre paintings, still lifes and landscapes.
-This beautiful art can reveal fascinating details about the 17th-c. people’s ideas, values and everyday life.
+We also take a look at lesser-known genre paintings, still lifes and landscapes.
+This beautiful art can reveal fascinating details about the 17th century people’s ideas, values and everyday life.
 At the same time, its fundamental qualities will set a frame of reference for talking about Van Gogh.

 Continue with the Van Gogh Museum

 The Rijksmuseum and the Van Gogh Museum are located within a short walk from one another, on the opposite sides of the Amsterdam’s Museum Square.
 If you wish, we can stop for a quick coffee and a snack along the way.